Attributes and Properties

 Elements (nodes) of the DOM often have attributes and properties associated with them.
-Both values serve similar purposes and often have identical or at least similar names.
+Both values serve similar purposes and often have identical or similar names.
 The browser parses the HTML of the page and generates the DOM.
-Attributes will automatically be converted to their corrisponding property (if one exists).
+Attributes will automatically be converted to their corresponding property (if one exists).

-Note: Not every attribute has a corresponding propery and vice-versa.
+Note: Not every attribute has a corresponding property and vice-versa.

 Attribute